 INTRODUCTION

 As we write it is almost ten years since the collapse of the investment bank Lehman Brothers marked the start of one of the most significant financial crises and deepest recessions of our time.
 At the center of this crisis were collateralized debt obligations (CDOs) – then, a relatively unknown credit derivative with a notional value outstanding of $1.4trillion in 2007 (Yellen, 2013).
 By 2012 CDOs had lost on average 60% of their par value, and many were worthless (Cordell, Huang and Williams, 2012).
 The losses on CDOs paralyzed the global banking system, leading to the collapse or bailout of leading banks across the world and the imposition of huge social costs (Haldane & May, 2011).
-A failure of risk management was deemed to be at the heart of the CDO crisis (Financial Crisis Inquiry Commission 2011: xviii; US Senate 2011: 12) which led to demands for increased transparency and a variety of risk-measuring refinements to reduce future failures (US Senate 2011: 12-14).
+A failure of risk management was deemed to be at the heart of the CDO crisis (Financial Crisis Inquiry Commission (FCIC), 2011: xviii; US Senate, 2011: 12) which led to demands for increased transparency and a variety of risk-measuring refinements to reduce future failures (Mikes, 2011; US Senate, 2011: 12-14).
 But these demands did not generate the interventions that would prevent subsequent scandals, including Libor-rigging, money laundering and foreign exchange rate manipulation.

 The continued failure of risk management in finance suggests something more fundamental is wrong with the way risk is conceived and risk mitigation is organized in financial services (see Munir, 2011).
 Much has been written about the systemic problems of bank interconnectedness, but interconnectedness alone should not impose harm if the securities which connect those organizations are robust.
 We accordingly revisit the 2008 crisis in credit derivatives in order to say something contemporary about the limits of existing conceptualizations of risk and risk management organization.

 To do this we pivot from the demand side - how banks became systemically interconnected through the purchase of CDO securities that were too complex and risky, towards the supply side and the structuration of CDO securities.
-We attempt to bridge two literatures: those in critical accounting and organization studies which identify risk as a social construct and its management an organizational process (Hardy & Maguire 2016; Gephart, Maanen & Oberlechner, 2009; Maguire & Hardy, 2009 & 2013; Miller, 2009; Power 2007; 2009) and sociological work which emphasizes the social embeddedness of economic activity at a meso level (Granovetter, 1985; Podolny & Page, 2003; Uzzi, 1997).
+We attempt to bridge two literatures: those in critical accounting and organization studies which identify risk as a social construct and its management an organizational process (Hardy & Maguire, 2016; Gephart, Maanen & Oberlechner, 2009; Maguire & Hardy, 2009 & 2013; Miller, 2009; Power 2007 & 2009; Themsen & Skaerbaek, 2018) and sociological work which emphasizes the social embeddedness of economic activity at a meso level (Granovetter, 1985; Podolny & Page, 2003; Uzzi, 1997).
 From this we aim to say something novel about the sociological origins of risk management failure.
 Our central argument, drawing on traditional distinctions between market, hierarchy and network, is that the process of CDO structuration was originally organized to meet risks prospectively conceived of as market-based.
 This gave CDOs legitimacy allowing the activity to grow; but as it grew, the organizational relations of CDO structuration took a network-like rather than market-like form, which introduced different risks that reduced the efficacy of those market-framed risk control mechanisms.
 We understand this example of risk management failure as an organizational process, and we term this process ‘miscalibration’.
 We contend that this ongoing attempt to govern the sector as if it were a market when it organizes like a network, is a key cause of repeat risk management failure in financial services.